 Threads doesn’t follow the old hashtag rules.
 Here’s how it compares to what you might be used to on Instagram or X:

-If you’re trying to figure out how to use hashtags on Threads, this should clarify the process.
+For using hashtags on Threads in 2025, this should clarify the process.
 You get one shot with one phrase and no symbol.

 How to Add Tags to Thread Posts